marwhals/marwhals/README.md

 </div>

-This is a personal account for holding code and notes which are either useful, interesting and of value to future projects.
+This is a personal account for holding code and notes which are either useful, interesting or of value to future projects.

 ---
 ## Languages